Search domain

 A search domain is a domain used as part of a domain search list.
-The domain search list, as well as the local domain name, is used by a resolver to create a fully qualified domain name (FQDN) from a relative name.
+The search list, as well as the local domain name, is used by a resolver to create a fully qualified domain name (FQDN) from a relative name.
 For this purpose, the local domain name functions as a single-item search list.

 IPv4

 In an IPv4 environment, search domains are often set via DHCPv4, along with the local domain name.
 The domain search list is configured by the Domain Search Option (DHCPv4 option number 119), while the local domain name is configured by Domain Name (DHCPv4 option number 15).

-The Windows operating system, however, does not understand the Domain Search Option; as a workaround, many network administrators use Group Policy Objects to set the domain search list for Windows machines.
+The Windows operating system, however, understands the Domain Search Option only since Windows 10 April 2018 Update.
+As a workaround for previous versions, many network administrators use Group Policy Objects to set the domain search list for Windows machines.

 IPv6

 In an IPv6 environment, the domain search list is called a DNS Search List (DNSSL) and can be configured by Router Advertisement and DHCP.